PhuntshoNamgyel/SS2026_SDA202_02240354/Practicals/Practical_1/READ.md

 ### What Confused Me

-The chapter mentions a Bloom filter as a way to speed up collision checking but does not explain what it is.
-It just says to refer to an external reference.
-I looked it up briefly and from what I can tell it is a data structure that can quickly check if something probably does not exist without searching through everything, but I am not fully confident in my understanding of it.
+The chapter introduces Bloom filters as a way to speed up collision checking.
+From what I understand, a Bloom filter is a space efficient data structure that helps check whether a short URL already exists before querying the database.
+Instead of hitting the database every single time, the Bloom filter can quickly tell if something definitely does not exist, which saves a lot of unnecessary database calls.
+What I am still not fully clear on is how it handles false positives, where it says something might exist but it actually does not, and how that affects the overall collision resolution process.

-The distributed unique ID generator is another thing that is mentioned as important for base 62 conversion to work, but the chapter just points to a different chapter for the explanation.
-Without knowing how unique IDs are generated across multiple servers at the same time, the base 62 approach feels like it is missing something.
+The distributed unique ID generator was also something I had to think about more carefully.
+For base 62 conversion to work, every URL needs a globally unique ID.
+But when multiple servers are running at the same time, making sure no two servers generate the same ID is not straightforward.
+I am still unsure how that coordination between servers works in practice.

-The security problem with base 62 is also noted in the chapter but no fix is given.
-If short URLs are just sequential IDs converted to base 62, it seems like someone could easily guess other valid short URLs.
+The security concern with base 62 is something I found interesting but unresolved.
+Since short URLs are based on incrementing IDs, anyone who knows one short URL could potentially guess the ones before and after it.
+I understand why this is a problem but I am not sure what the standard solution would look like in a real system.

 ### Things I Want to Learn More About

-- What exactly is a Bloom filter and how does it work?
+- How Bloom filters handle false positives and what impact that has on performance?
 - How unique IDs are generated reliably when multiple servers are running at the same time?
 - What happens to cached data if a URL ever needs to be changed or removed?
 - How database sharding works in practice?